Shashank-21/Emeritus-course-content/RA_8.2_Create_A_Bootstrap_Navigation_Bar/task-01/guide.md

-In this assignment, you will create a navigation bar for a restaurant website using HTML and CSS (Bootstrap 5).
+In this assignment, you will create a navigation bar for a restaurant website using HTML and Bootstrap CSS.
 The goal is to build a dynamic webpage that updates its content based on user interaction with the navigation bar.
 The navigation bar should include links to different sections of the site: Home, About, and Menu.

 ### Instructions for Assignment: